schneider128k/machine_learning_course/README.md

 ### Deep learning for computer vision (residual networks)

-The goal is to introduce more advanced architectures (resnets) and concepts (callbacks and batch normalization).
+The goal is to introduce more advanced architectures and concepts.

 - [Resnet for CIFAR10 - train/val/test](https://colab.research.google.com/drive/13Pw71ozcGqF4QyRpTApe7J8sJS0JEQmt)